 To me, this category is the most important.
 Gloves are great for catching but they are useless if they negatively affect throwing.
 This is where Mint’s gloves beat out the competition.
 They fit tightly to my hand and tightly around all of my fingers.
 The fabric is sewn in a way that follows the exact shape of my fingertips so there is no extra fabric hanging off.

 Most palms on Ultimate gloves are tacky.
 As mentioned earlier, Mint’s gloves use synthetic leather that is perfectly smooth to the touch.
 This allows you to release the disc without a ridiculous amount of friction holding it back.
 In fact, I felt like I had more control when throwing.
-It is the perfect amount of friction.
+It is the perfect amount of friction for throwing.

 The main selling point here is how the gloves handle in inclement weather.
 If you have ever tried to long-throw a wet disc you will know that accuracy and power suffer greatly.
 Obviously this is because friction plays a big role in giving the disc the spin needed for flight.
 Now imagine what it’s like to throw in perfectly dry weather with dry hands, easy right?
 Wearing Mint’s gloves gave me the ability to throw as if I had dry hands no matter the weather.
 If it’s raining, snowing, muddy, or just early morning dew, you will throw as if you had dry hands.
 Even if you are not a glove enthusiast, I recommend at least throwing these gloves in your Ultimate bag for those wet games.
 They will vastly improve your handling.

 The velcro fastener allows you to secure the glove to your hand.
 There is no flexible fabric on the wrist so once the velcro is fastened there is no way to squeeze your hand back out of the glove without unfastening it.
 This is a great design feature because it secures the glove to your hand.
 You can do a full-sprint layout and the gloves do not twist or come off.
-They stay exactly how they were.
-Not to mention they are damn sexy looking.
+They stay exactly how they were with no readjusting.
+It actually feels like your not even wearing gloves most of the time.

 The back of the gloves are made of a flexible/breathable high-end spandex material designed to be super stretchy.
-This is partly why the gloves fit extremely well.
+There are strategically place spandex on the palm to add comfortably and reduce tears in the leather.
 The thumb-piece is actually a towel material made specifically for wiping sweat from the face.
 The fact that these gloves also work on your touchscreen is a very nice touch, pun intended.
-Overall, these are the BMW of Ultimate Frisbee Gloves.
+Overall, these are the BMW of Ultimate Frisbee Gloves and they set the bar high for any competitors.
 If you are serious about the sport you should be serious about your gloves.
-Dropping $35 bucks on quality gloves that will last 2+ years is cheaper than buying $25 gloves that will barely last a season.
+Dropping $35 bucks on quality gloves that will last 2+ years is cheaper than buying $20 gloves that will barely last a season.